Tookmund/Swapspace/README.md

     man -l doc/swapspace.8

-For technical details of the installation and the algorithm, see `doc/technicaldetails.md`
+For the technical details of the algorithm used to allocate swapfiles, see `doc/technicaldetails.md`

 For a comparison with other swapspace managers, see `doc/comparison.md`